blold/help-center/docs/Exchange/deposit-withdraw.md

 If you've ever transferred money to a friend before, it is the exact same process.

 On the Commonwealth Bank's NetBank for example you would follow these steps:
-- select Transfers and Bpay
+- Select Transfers and Bpay
-- then select which account from which you would like to transfer the funds
+- Select which account from which you would like to transfer the funds
 - Select New Payee.
 - Enter the Account Name: Australian Innovators X19 PTY LTD
 - Enter the BSB: 112879